Subscribe to my Newsletter

 All blog articles about Hamburg

-Ride bus and train for free & discounts for sightseeing:
+Free bus and train travel & discounts for sightseeing:

 Hamburg Card*

-Admittedly, I’m not a very big fan of French toast: too buttery, too monotonous.
-I don’t know what possessed me to order a French toast at Marshall Street Coffee that day.
-Possibly, however, it was also the premonition that it would be really difficult to find something here that didn’t excite me.
+Admittedly, I’m not a big fan of French toast: too buttery, too monotonous.
+I have no idea what possessed me to order a French toast from Marshall Street Coffee that day.
+But it may also have been the premonition that it would be really difficult to find something here that didn’t appeal to me.

 In summary: French toast was great, the fresh juice too & great store anyway!
 Tip: Don’t be put off by queues at the door.
 It’s worth it!